12.6 – ANOVA posthoc tests

 c.
 Bonferroni t

 The Bonferroni t test is a popular tool for conducting multiple comparisons.
+This, too, is consistent with an unplanned comparisons approach.
 The rationale for this particular test is that the MSerror is a good estimate of the pooled variances for all groups in the ANOVA.

 \begin{align*} Bonferroni = \frac{\bar{X}_{B}-\bar{X}_{A}}{\sqrt{MS_{error}\left ( \frac{1}{n_{B}}+\frac{1}{n_{A}} \right )}} \end{align*}